3 Must-Haves for Installing Low Voltage Landscape Lighting

 Powering Your System: Transformer

-All transformers are designated with a maximum wattage capacity.
+All low voltage transformers are designated with a maximum wattage capacity.
 For example, a 150 watt transformer can safely provide power to a circuit demanding up to 150 watts.
 To start, map out your yard and how you plan to distribute your lighting – a simple sketch works.
 From there, you’ll have a better understanding of how many lights you’ll be using.

 Each landscape light provides a maximum bulb wattage rating.
 Once you have your total number of lights, follow this simple formula to ensure you pick an adequate transformer: